A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

-{As \sg{recent work~\cite{liu-spaa17}} shows, PIM-managed concurrent data structures can outperform state-of-the-art concurrent data structures that \sg{are designed} for and executed on multiple cores.
-We believe and hope that future work will enable other types of data structures (e.g., hash tables, search trees, priority queues) to benefit from PIM-managed designs.}
+We believe and hope that future work will enable other types of data structures (e.g., hash tables, search trees, priority queues\omvii{, irregular and sparse data structures}) to \omv{largely} benefit from PIM designs. \omv{Data structure designs to benefit from bulk bitwise PIM execution are also promising to research.} \omvii{Such designs can also enable new formulations of algorithms for PIM systems (as our SISA paper~\cite{besta2021sisa_micro} demonstrates).}